 Bank of America is committed to do everything we can to make their financial lives better.
 Bank of America is helping the thousands of service members returning from active duty to reintegrate into civilian life through financial education, employment, wellness and housing support.
 We currently employ 6,000 military service members and veterans, and are on pace to hire an additional 2,000 people with military experience this year who will bring leadership ability and operational skills they develop while protecting our country.
 In addition, we have a program to help employees find a new job within Bank of America when their spouse or dependent has a permanent change of station.
 We are also donating 1,000 bank-owned properties at no cost to veterans and their families, and provide philanthropic and volunteer support to a wide range of nonprofit agencies that help service members and their families with housing, workforce development, and other critical needs.

 Blackstone has committed to hire 50,000 veterans across its portfolio companies over the next 5 years.
 It is doing this because it is right for America, but also because it is good for business.
-Some of Blackstone’s better known companies include Hilton, Sea World, The Weather Channel, La Quinta, Extended Stay, Michaels Stores, Nielsen and Allied Barton.
-Blackstone safeguards pensions and makes money for its investors by buying companies, restoring them, and positioning them for long-term growth.
+Blackstone, which owns and operates Hilton, Sea World, The Weather Channel, La Quinta, Extended Stay, Michaels Stores, Nielsen and Allied Barton, has a commitment to hiring military service members and veterans.
 Blackstone firmly believes that it cannot do its work without talented and dedicated employees and the company is excited to welcome more talented American veterans as they join the Blackstone family.

 BNSF Railway has a strong history of supporting and hiring U.S. military personnel.
 For employees called to active duty, we provide benefit continuation and make-whole pay.
 We value the discipline, strong safety focus and leadership skills that come from military experience.
 These are skills that are essential in our challenging, outdoors, round-the-clock railroad business.
 In recent years, approximately 25% of our annual hires have been military veterans and we now have more than 6,700 self-declared veterans (~15 percent of our workforce) working at BNSF.
 We are proud to support your initiative and expect to hire approximately 5,000 veterans over the next 5 years